Two-Coders/android-kotlin-extensions/README.md

 Use the library by adding `implementation 'com.twocoders.extensions:navigation:1.0.0'` into your build.gradle file.

+## Navigation Material Extensions
+This library contains some useful Android Navigation Material extensions.

+Use the library by adding `implementation 'com.twocoders.extensions:navigation-material:1.0.0'` into your build.gradle file.

 ## Lifecycle Runtime Extensions
 This library contains some useful Android Lifecycle Runtime extensions.